Vegetation fire grows to 500 acres near Alisal Reservoir; mandatory evacuations issued

-A fast-moving wildfire reported Monday in the Santa Ynez Mountains above Alisal Reservoir has grown to at least 500 acres, according to officials.
+A fast-moving wildfire reported Monday in the Santa Ynez Mountains above Alisal Reservoir grew to more than 500 acres by that evening, according to officials.

 The fire was reported shortly after 2 p.m. burning near West Camino Cielo and Refugio Road along the Santa Ynez Mountains and approximately 4 miles south of downtown Solvang, according to emergency scanner traffic.